digitalist/chq/README_en.md

 - Через словарь и getDict.
 [Vasilij Abrosimov]

-## 5.5 Работа с джойнами
+## 5.5 Working with joins

-Если делать дурные запросы, то при джойнах КХ может тянуть в память одну из таблиц целиком, что может вас убить.
+If you're doing dumb queries with very big tables, during joins CH can pull one of the tables in memory and it can be too much.
-> дурной запрос: `ANY INNER JOIN urls2 USING id`
+> dumb query: `ANY INNER JOIN urls2 USING id`

-ограничим условие с подзапросом и `where`:
+let's constrain it with subquery and `where` clause:

->`ANY INNER JOIN (SELECT id, url FROM urls2 WHERE id = url_id) USING id` [Tima Ber] или
+>`ANY INNER JOIN (SELECT id, url FROM urls2 WHERE id = url_id) USING id` [Tima Ber] or
 >`ANY INNER JOIN (SELECT id, count() AS shows FROM urls2 WHERE day = today) USING (id)` [Shegloff]

 ## collapsingMergeTree related (?)